willibrandon/firebird-resources/Firebird.Testcontainers/README.md

 ### Execute SQL Scripts

-To execute SQL scripts on the Firebird container:
+To execute SQL scripts on a Firebird container:

 ```csharp
 firebirdContainer.ExecScriptAsync("SELECT 1 FROM RDB$DATABASE;");